jesqi/docs/README.md

-# Documentation Repository Internet of Agent
+# Documentation Repository for AGNTCY

-This repository contains the documentation for the project, built using Sphinx with the Read the Docs template.
+This repository contains the documentation for the project, built using Material for MkDocs.
 The documentation sources are written in Markdown.

 ## Table of Contents